KevJord76/milestone-project-2/README.md

   <img src="./assets/images/header.jpg"/>
 </p>

-When one of the game buttons becomes active or is hovered over the colour changes.
+When one of the game buttons gets the focus or is hovered over the colour changes.
 For example the Lotto game button turns dark red.

 <!--- Active image -->
-- __Active Game Button__
+- __Lotto Game Button__
 <p align="center">
   <img src="./assets/images/hover.jpg"/>
 </p>

-When one of the game buttons is chosen the generate button text changes to the chosen game, e.g. Generate Lotto Numbers.
+When one of the game buttons is activated/chosen the generate numbers button text changes to the chosen game, e.g. Generate Lotto Numbers.

 <!--- Generate image -->
 - __Generate Random Numbers__